-IT is perceived as a general expense.
+IT is perceived as a general expense

 Technology needs to be valued as critical to success.
-It can drive operational efficiency, market competitiveness and innovation (drone video of job sites, remote tablets for ERP etc.).
+IT can drive operational efficiency, market competitiveness and innovation (drone video of job sites, remote tablets for ERP etc.).

 Consider how technology can scale your business.

-Reliance on break-fix IT or an internal employee with little formal training (i.e. Controller / IT Manager aka “the slash.”
+Reliance on break-fix IT or an internal employee with little formal training (i.e., Controller / IT Manager aka “the slash”).

-Minimal employee cybersecurity awareness training.
+Minimal employee cybersecurity awareness training

-Offer up-to-date cybersecurity training to all office employees.
+It is our recommendation to offer up-to-date cybersecurity training to all office employees.